- 1 Basic Course Information

 A little bit of additional detail about our assignments is below.
 More detailed information will be provided during the semester.

-Each multiple-choice, true-false, fill-in-the-blank, and short essay quiz builds on previous course material, but is technically not cumulative.
+Each multiple-choice, true-false, and fill-in-the-blank quiz builds on previous course material, but is technically not cumulative.
 See my study tips.
-Excused students have one week to make up quizzes.
-I try to get graded quizzes back to you within a few days.
-You will be allowed to use both sides of a single-sheet (8.5“ x 11”) of personally hand-written notes (i.e., no photocopies, printing, etc.) during the quiz, but not the textbook or any other materials.
+You will be allowed to use both sides of a single-sheet (8.5“ x 11”) of personally hand-written notes (i.e., no photocopies, printing, etc.) during the quiz, but not any other materials.

-Response essays are relatively short writing assignments prompted by our textbook or by outside readings that I will provide in ANGEL.
+Response essays are relatively short writing assignments prompted by our assigned readings or additional readings that I may post.

 Individual vs. group assignments